 Northern Catalpa is a tall shade tree with large, heart-shaped leaves and gorgeous, fragrant white flowers.
 Long, cigar-like pods persist through winter.
-This tree could have been the inspiration for the story Jack and the Bean Stalk.
+This tree could have been the inspiration for the story Jack and the Bean Stalk!
 Although it has been naturalized in many areas of Wisconsin, Northern Catalpa is not native to our state.
 Also known as Western Catalpa (as opposed to Southern/Eastern Catalpa), Cigar Tree, or Hardy Catalpa.

 Northern Catalpa is highly adaptable to many site conditions and should be considered for tough sites where other trees struggle.
 It tolerates both drought and poor drainage, partial shade and full sun, road salt, and alkaline to acid soils.
 However, it is somewhat sensitive to air pollution and has been reported to have weaker wood and branch angles (more on that in the Leaf Lore section).
 Where space allows, this is a marvelous tree.
-Although not Urban Approved, it is in the same league as Katsura Tree; only inappropriate in a few, unique situations in sites, but otherwise a useful, beautiful, and fast-growing tree in a variety of locations.
+Although not Urban Approved, it is in the same league as Katsura Tree; only inappropriate in a few unique situations in sites, but otherwise a useful, beautiful, and fast-growing tree in a variety of locations.

 Northern Catalpa is the larval host for the Catalpa Sphinx Moth.
 When populations are high, the moth can defoliate large sections of the tree.
-The flowers of are a good nectar source for native bumblebees and honeybees, although their year-to-year performance for honeybees can be variable.
+The flowers are a good nectar source for native bumblebees and honeybees, although their year-to-year performance for honeybees can be variable.

 Northern Catalpa should be given average moisture for the first year but is fairly tolerant of drought and low soil nutrition once established.
 After planting, bark mulch and regular watering will be most important during the first few years.
 Fertilization is not typically necessary and should only be done at the recommendation of your arborist.

 The fast growth rate will require more frequent pruning than a slow-growing tree-like Ginkgo or Beech.
-Pruning requirements should be similar to an Elm, Planetree, or Maple, and should be done every 5-8 years or at the recommendation of your arborist.
+Pruning requirements are similar to an Elm, Planetree, or Maple, and should be done every 5-8 years or at the recommendation of your arborist.
 To find an arborist near you, use the Wisconsin Arborist Association’s Arborist for Hire tool.

 Northern Catalpa falls in the league of many other great trees; it has no major insect or disease problems but can be damaged (although not killed) by a variety of insects and fungi in periods of stress.

 Verticillium Wilt is the most damaging agent for Northern Catalpa in the landscape.
-As Verticillium Wilt refers to several species of soil borne fungi, Northern Catalpa should not be sited where Verticillium is known to be present.
+As Verticillium Wilt refers to several species of soil-borne fungi, Northern Catalpa should not be sited where Verticillium is known to be present.
 If you had a previous tree removed due to Verticillium Wilt, you should avoid planting Northern Catalpa in the area.

 Aside from Verticillium Wilt, Northern Catalpa can be host to other diseases and insects that are the horticultural equivalent of acne and the common cold.
-Leaf spot, powdery mildew, and twig blight are a few minor, mostly cosmetic diseases that can afflict Northern Catalpa during periods of stress.
+Leaf spot, powdery mildew, and twig blight are minor, mostly cosmetic diseases that can afflict Northern Catalpa during periods of stress.
 The already-mentioned Catalpa Sphinx Moth can defoliate the tree in times of high pressure, but the tree will rebound the next year without lasting damage.
-To the fishermen reading this, the caterpillars of the Catalpa Sphinx Moth make great bait for Bass and Panfish, giving Northern Catalpa the uncommon name of the ‘fish bait tree’.
+To the fishermen reading this, the caterpillars of the Catalpa Sphinx Moth make great bait for Bass and Panfish, giving Northern Catalpa the uncommon name of the ‘fish bait tree.’
 Comstock Mealybug and Catalpa Midge can also be minor annoyances during the growing season but rarely (if ever) problematic.

 Northern Catalpa’s native range is a small band along the Ohio and Mississippi rivers, between Illinois, Indiana, West Virginia, Missouri, Tennessee, and Arkansas.
 However, it has been widely planted outside its original home and has naturalized in many areas of the eastern United States.